NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(use-output-directory [dirname])`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Put output in a subdirectory, which is created if necessary.
 If the optional argument dirname is specified, that is the name of the directory.
-Otherwise, the directory name is the current ctl file name with `".ctl"` replaced by `"-out"`: e.g. `tst.ctl` implies a directory of `"tst-out"`.
+Otherwise, the directory name is the current ctl file name with `".ctl"` replaced by `"-out"`: e.g. `test.ctl` implies a directory of `"test-out"`.

 ### Output Volume